What are GCSEs?

 What does GCSE stand for?

-Which subjects are compulsory in GCSEs?
+Which subjects are mandatory in GCSEs?

 What are ‘entitlement areas’?

-• The arts (art and design, music, dance, drama and media arts)
+• The arts (art and design, music, dance, drama, and media arts)

-• Design and technology (electronics, food technology, graphics, resistant materials, systems and control, textiles and product design)
+• Design and technology (electronics, food technology, graphics, resistant materials, systems and control, textiles, and product design)

 • The humanities (geography and history)

-How many GCSEs must children take?
+How many GCSEs do students need to take?

 How are GCSEs graded?